francesliang/toilet-paper-scraper/README.md

 In response to the unusual time in 2020 with COVID-19 pandemic haunting the world, everyone has the responsibility to help ease the darkness in their own way.
 I chose to tackle the issue on how to deal with supply shortage of toilet paper by open sourcing this project to a broader audience needed.

+### Overview

+Scripts in this project scan the search results of online sources for particular keywords (such as "toilet paper") and return results with specified brands.
+If matched results are found, there is a voice alert to inform users to take appropriate actions.

 ### Prerequisite

 1. Python3